jkrLab/HiHiC/README.md

 bash model_train.sh -m DFHiC -e 500 -b 16 -g 0 -o ./checkpoints_DFHiC -l ./log -t ./data_DFHiC/train -v ./data_DFHiC/valid
 ```
 >You should specify the required arguments of the model you'd like to use, such as **model name, training epoch, batch size, GPU ID, output model directory, loss log directory, training data directory**, and **validation data directory**.
->Note: In the case of hicplus, if validation data is provided, it will be automatically incorporated into the training set.

 > *All the deep learning model codes were downloaded from each author's GitHub and modified for performance comparison.
 For light memory storage, pre-trained weights and data have been removed*.